flutter/website/src/docs/cookbook/testing/integration/introduction.md

      name that makes sense.
 For this example, create a file called `test_driver/app.dart`.
-  2. The second file contains the test suite, which drives the app and verifies it works as expected.
+  2. The second file contains the test suite, which drives the app and verifies that it works as expected.
 The test suite also records performance profiles.
 The name of the test file must correspond to the name of the file that contains the instrumented app, with `_test` added at the end.
 Therefore,